-Upon request, acquirers of registered shares shall be entered in the share register as shareholders with voting rights if they expressly declare that they have acquired these registered shares in their own name and for their own account.
+Upon request, acquirers of registered shares shall be entered in the share register as shareholders with voting rights if they expressly declare that they have acquired these registered shares in their own name and for their own account and that there is no agreement on the redemption of the relevant shares and that they bear the economic risk associated with the registered shares.

-The Board of Directors may enter individuals who do not expressly declare in their application for entry that they hold the shares for their own account (nominees) in the share register as shareholders with voting rights up to a maximum of 3% of the registered share capital.
+The Board of Directors may enter individuals who do not expressly provide the declarations pursuant to para.
+3 in their application for entry (nominees) in the share register as shareholders with voting rights up to a maximum of 3% of the registered share capital.